sauron666/Phishing-URL-Monitoring/README.md

 - **Database**: Stores data in `phishing_urls.db`.
 Logs are written to `phishing_monitor.log` with rotation.
 - **Performance**: Optimized for nonstop monitoring with batch processing and thread-safe GUI updates.

-## Contributing
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit changes (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and report issues via GitHub Issues.

 ## License
 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgments
 - Built with [Tkinter](https://docs.python.org/3/library/tkinter.html), [aiohttp](https://docs.aiohttp.org/), and [SQLite](https://www.sqlite.org/).
-- Inspired by SOC needs for phishing URL monitoring.
+- Inspired by the SOC needs for phishing URL monitoring.